RomanCLV/MathEvaluator/README.md

 # MathEvaluator
-A C# library to evaluate mathematical expressions
+A C# library to evaluate mathematical expressions.